fastlane/docs/docs/actions/erb.md

-> Renders an ERB template with `placeholders` given as a hash via parameter, if no :destination is set, returns rendered template as string
+> Renders an ERB template with `:placeholders` given as a hash via parameter.<br>If no `:destination` is set, it returns the rendered template as string.

 erb ||